pyOpenSci/software-peer-review/authoring/tools-for-developers.md

 ## Git pre-commit hook

 Git pre-commit hook is an useful tool that checks your code automatically when you run a `git commit` and, if it fails, the `git commit` is canceled.
+This is often used to make sure that the changes to your code match a particular style, or that there are no code linting errors.

 For example, if you want that `git commit` checks if your code matches the PEP8 specification, you can configure a git flake8 pre-commit hook: